 Sports enthusiasts often experience these blisters.
 The Walking Site says that friction, sweating and heat can cause it to occur.
 The best thing you can do in the future is focus on prevention.

 The number one cause of a blister is ill-fitting shoes.
 Shoes that are too large or too small can cause friction.
 A rule of a thumb when shopping is to have half inch an inch of space between the toe and end of the shoe.
 It should not slip on easily or move around when you walk.
 Additionally, be sure to examine the shoes for seams that may rub against the skin.

 Water intake can affect your overall skin condition.
 Keep it moist and supple by staying hydrated.
 If you are sweating excessively, swap water for drinks that have a sodium replacement.

 The Right Socks

 Be sure to wear proper socks as well.
 Avoid wearing old, thin socks, as they will not provide you with enough protection.
 Socks should fit properly, be the right size, and consist of light cotton materials.

 When the body heals from a painful sunburn, it often produces blisters.
 The key to protecting your skin is to avoid a sunburn altogether.
-Protect your skin with an SPF of 30 or higher, re-apply throughout the day, and wear sun-safe clothing.
+Protect your skin by applying sunscreen with an SPF of 30 or higher, re-apply throughout the day, and wear sun-safe clothing.